-A repository of tips and tricks is being built to provide assistance in using Lync.
-Tips are added on a weekly basis after the service is launched, and whenever it is necessary to communicate changes or enhancements to service.
+Here is a repository of tips and tricks to provide assistance with using Lync.
+New tips are being added on an ongoing basis, and whenever it is necessary to communicate changes or enhancements to the service.

-Quick Tips are also being sent out through email via the LYNC-L distribution list.
-If you would like receive these Quick Tips by email, or any other news about the Lync service, you can subscribe to the mailing list by signing up on the Listserv page.
+These Quick Tips are also being sent out through email via the LYNC-L distribution list.
+If you would like to receive these Quick Tips or any other news about the Lync service, you can subscribe to the mailing list by signing up on the Listserv page.

 If you haven't already used Lync, you might be wondering what it's all about… Lync is a unified communications and collaboration tool that you can use to connect with people virtually anywhere.
 It gives you access to real-time presence, instant messaging (IM), audio and video calling, rich online meetings, and extensive web conferencing capabilities.

 Lync is integrated with Microsoft Exchange and can be used in conjunction with many of the applications that we use daily - including Queen's email and calendaring services.
 Because Lync uses the Global Address List (GAL), you can quickly locate and contact people in other departments and offices across campus or off-site.
 And you don't even need to use Lync to initiate the contact - you can launch a chat or conversation directly from Microsoft Outlook and other Office applications.

 Lync eliminates the need to manage multiple programs and contact lists for email, chat, IM, and audio/video/web conferencing.
 It means you no longer have to resort to using personal accounts or social media for business communications.
 Your Outlook contacts are in one place and can be accessed from any device that's signed into Lync.